-"Currahee" is the American aboriginal Cherokee Indian equivalent for "Stands Alone".
-The original members of the 506th were trained at Currahee Mountain Georgia.
-"Currahee" was the cry of the 506th paratroopers as they cleared the door on their first jump, and it continued to be their cry when in combat.
+"Currahee" is the American Cherokee Indian equivalent of "Stands Alone".
+The original members of the 506th were trained at Currahee Mountain, Georgia.
+"Currahee" was the cry of the 506th as they cleared the door on their first jump, and it continued to be their cry when in combat.

 Several innovations involved the use and firing of squibs, the small charges that cause the bullet holes in costumes and sets.
 The special effects team came up with a firing mechanism using compressed air, instead of the traditional pyrotechnics, so that actors could be much closer together when a squib went off without the dangers inherent in conventional squibs.
 They also invented a new firing system, whereby an actor was pre-wired with up to eight hits, controlled by a button he activated that was hidden in the sleeve of his costume.

-One-third of a million pounds of recycled paper were used to create the snow for the forest set - the largest ever used in a production - and it took four weeks to dress the entire set.
-The total budget for the miniseries was $120,000,000.
-Of that, construction costs were $17,000,000.
+Over three hundred thirty thousand pounds of recycled paper were used to create the snow for the forest set, the largest ever used in a production, and it took four weeks to dress the entire set.
+The total budget for the miniseries was one hundred twenty million dollars.
+Of that, construction costs were seventeen million dollars.

 The dummies were modeled after auto crash test dummies, so they had the proper weight and dimensions, and their joints behaved like human joints.
 When the dummy took a hit, the electromagnet was released and the dummy crumpled as a human would.

 In the series, Joe Liebgott (Ross McCall) states that he wants to go home after the war and run a taxi service.
-In real life, Liebgott was a barber by trade.
+In real-life, Joe Liebgott was a barber by trade.
 This is reflected in the first episode's opening montage of the paratroopers getting ready for the D-Day jump, where Liebgott can be briefly seen shaving another soldier's head.